Blue Cheese Potato Salad Is Bold And Beautiful

 This blue cheese potato salad recipe is so simple, so quick, and so tasty that it’s sure to become your go-to grilling side dish.
 Why haven’t you done this before?

-1) Cook.
-Bring the butter and the blue cheese to room temp.
+Smush.
+Bring the butter and the blue cheese to room temp for about 2 hours.
 In a large bowl, smush them together with a fork until blended.

 Prep.
 Peel the potatoes (or not), and cut them into bite-size chunks.